ghitacornel/testSpring/readme.txt

     Self injecting beans are generally allowed by all containers.
     Usually this behavior is accepted combined with transactional aspects.

+    Injecting different types of beans into other different types of beans must be treated carefully.
+    It can lead to "unexpected" behaviors.
+Read container documentation.

     Container injected bean dependencies can be actual bean instances or proxies.
     No assumption is to be made on if a provided by the container dependency is a proxy or an actual class instance.
     NO assumption is to be made on how such proxies are created or when.